robisim74/qwik-speak/README.md

 To automatically translate files, an external command is available that uses OpenAI GPT Chat Completions API.

 See [GPT Translate JSON](./docs/gpt-translate-json.md) for more information on how to use it.

-## Production
-In production, translations are loaded and inlined during the build.

-See [Qwik Speak Inline Vite plugin](./docs/inline.md) for more information on how it works and how to use it.

 ## Speak context
 ```mermaid